Updated Sept. 2021

 As an attorney and father, every day I am personally involved in fighting for those who are injured as a result of the negligence of others.
 Injuries suffered by children, victimized in accidents while going to and coming from their school can be severe, are emotionally and psychologically draining, physically life-changing, and sometimes fatal.
-It’s heartbreaking!

-1) Sharing the Road with Young Pedestrians.
+1. Sharing the Road with Young Pedestrians

-• Don’t block crosswalks when stopped at a red light or waiting to make a turn.
+- Don’t block crosswalks when stopped at a red light or waiting to make a turn.
 Blocking crosswalks forces pedestrians to go around your vehicle and outside the safety of the crosswalk.

-• When in a school zone where flashers are blinking, reduce speed, yield to pedestrians, and proceed with great caution.
+- When in a school zone where flashers are blinking, reduce speed, yield to pedestrians, and proceed with great caution.

-• Never pass a vehicle stopped for pedestrians.
+- Never pass a vehicle that is stopped for pedestrians.

-1) Sharing the Road with School Busses.
+2. Sharing the Road with School Busses

 When behind a school bus, allow greater distance for stopping.
 Don’t just wait for the lights to begin flashing.
 Some common-sense steps to limit tragedies are:

-2) Sharing the Road with Bicyclists.
+3. Sharing the Road with Cyclists

 By exercising extra care and caution, drivers, school children, and parents can safely co-exist in school zones.